Friday, September 24, 2010

 // Now, we bring in Generics and their power.
 Not only is a

-// a string to the List.
-First we will create a
+// a string to the List

 // previously did with the creation of an array.